agileobjects/agileobjects.github.io/_posts/2020-09-09-self-documenting-code-comments.md

 ## For Example

-The blog gives the following example of documenting code with comments:
+The blog gives the following example of code documented with comments:

 ```js
 /**